Kevin Thompson (karate): Martial Arts teaching

 Thompson taught out of a dojo in New Jersey.
 He had a team of performers he calls Shakil’s Warriors.
 He instructed students on the physical and psychological aspects of competitive fighting.
 He suffered from ALS but continued to teach karate until no longer able to do so.

 Personal life

 Thompson was married to Shena and had 6 children.
 He served as a spokesman pushing for a cure for ALS.
-Thompson died on January 8, 2020, from amyotrophic lateral sclerosis (ALS).
+Thompson died aged 58 on January 8, 2020, from amyotrophic lateral sclerosis (ALS).